Blog -

 Check that the Action event has been set to Upload File.
 Finally, click Sign in to connect to your Google Drive account.

-This should open a separate window where you can sign into Google or, if you are already signed in, pick the account you want to use.
+This should open a separate window where you can sign in to Google or, if you are already signed in, select the account you want to use.

 Once that step is successful, you can continue again.